andismith/grunt-responsive-images/README.md

 And the inspiration for (grunt-responsive-videos)[https://github.com/sjwilliams/grunt-responsive-videos].

 Please let us know if your live site or library uses Grunt Responsive Images.
-We'll add the best ones.
+We'll add our favorites.

 ## FAQ